folio-org/stripes/doc/quick-start.md

 stripes app create "Hello World"
 ```

-Create a new Stripes platform:
+Create a new Stripes workspace for platform development:
 ```
-stripes platform create
+stripes workspace
 ```

 Refer to the [Stripes-CLI user guide](https://github.com/folio-org/stripes-cli/blob/master/doc/user-guide.md) for a complete overview on creating an app or platform with the CLI as well as other useful commands.